srgilani/h2k_hpxml/README.md

 To streamline development, we've created a [Visual Studio Code](https://code.visualstudio.com/), [devcontainer](https://code.visualstudio.com/docs/devcontainers/containers) environment that automatically installs all required libraries with their correct versions on your computer, ensuring a smooth setup and consistent configuration.

 Full instructions on how to set up the development environment are [here](docs/vscode.md)

+Contributions are encouraged!
+If you find a bug, submit an "Issue" on the tab above.
+Please understand that this is still under heavy development and should not be used for any production level of work.